antreasmarvel2-crypto/n8n-Privacy-scanner/README.md

 # n8n-Privacy-scanner
-This is a privacy scanner workflow tat uses a third party privacy scanner and AI for analysis
+This is a privacy scanner workflow that uses a third party privacy scanner and AI for analysis